Jonathan G. Sherman: Biography

-In 1937, Sherman married Frances LeBaron Christabel Casady.
+In 1937, Sherman married Frances LeBaron Christabel Casady of the influential Casady family of Des Moines.
 Frances was the daughter of the Episcopal Bishop Thomas Casady.

 On October 12, 1948, during the reconvened session of the 81st General Convention of the Diocese of Long Island in the Cathedral of the Incarnation, Sherman was elected as the Suffragan Bishop of Long Island.
-He was consecrated on January 6, 1949 in the Cathedral of the Incarnation by Presiding Bishop Henry Knox Sherrill.
-He served as suffragan until his election as the fifth Bishop of Long Island on March 19, 1966 and was installed in the diocesan cathedral on June 18, 1966.
+He was consecrated on January 6, 1949, in the Cathedral of the Incarnation by Presiding Bishop Henry Knox Sherrill.
+He served as suffragan until his election as the fifth Bishop of Long Island on March 19, 1966, and was installed in the diocesan cathedral on June 18, 1966.
 His election was seen as supporting the high church or Anglo-Catholic wing of the denomination.
 He retired on his 70th birthday on June 13, 1977.
-He died due to a heart failure on October 27, 1989 in Saint Francis Hospital & Medical Center.
+He died due to a heart failure on October 27, 1989, in Saint Francis Hospital & Medical Center.